Get Help Today(877) 648-4288

 Frequently Asked Questions

 Find the life you deserve to liveGet Help

 Achieving Personal Transformation Through Spirituality and Core Change

 As a patient out of rehab, achieving change is a delicate, yet life-changing commitment involving various steps.
 After patients have left rehab, one of the biggest challenges they face is committing to core change.
-Finding the motivation to commit to a life of core change takes motivation, dedication, and focus, in addition to other traits in order to get clear on your new path.
+Finding the motivation to commit to a life of core change takes motivation, dedication, and focus in addition to other traits in order to get clear on a new path.
 Patients deserve to make a positive change in their recovery.

 Help is out there

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 Transformation can be identified as activities, ideas, and actions which help someone achieve positive self-development and growth, connect with a life purpose, and live a more fulfilling life.
 Understanding the motives behind overcoming addiction and maintaining one’s life of sobriety is central in identifying and maintaining core change.
 Committing to a life of change after an addiction shows courage and the willingness to take control of one’s life.

 Each patient’s goal in achieving core change is unique.
 Some patients in recovery may change for societal reasons, or to please a family member; however, most patients in recovery use personal reasons to stop addiction.
 Some may want to achieve overall self-awareness in their journey, while others may have been encouraged to seek therapy by friends and family.
 Regardless of the motive, each patient should ensure it is sincere and personalized to their liking.

 Creating a Wellness Plan For Transformation